aws/aws-fpga/FAQs.md

 The AFI process starts by creating Custom Logic (CL) code that conforms to the [Shell Specification]((./hdk/docs/AWS_Shell_Interface_Specification.md).
 Then, the CL must be compiled using the HDK scripts which leverages Vivado tools to create a Design Checkpoint (DCP).
 That DCP is submitted to AWS for generating an AFI using the `aws ec2 create-fpga-image` API.

-Use `aws ec2 describe-fpga-images` API to get information about submitted DCPs using the AFI ID provided by `create-fpga-image`, or list available AFIs for your account.
-See [describe fpga images](./hdk/docs/describe_fpga_images.md) document for details on how to use this API.
+Use the AWS CLI `describe-fpga-images` API to get information about the created AFIs using the AFI ID provided by `create-fpga-image`, or to list available AFIs for your account.
+See [describe-fpga-images](./hdk/docs/describe_fpga_images.md) document for details on how to use this API.

 **Q: Can I bring my own bitstream for loading on an F1 FPGA?**